-- (7) The requirements for end of life activity in the State of Victoria are that: - (a) if a person is experiencing end of life, that person or someone on their behalf may apply to the Chief Health Officer or the Deputy Chief Health Officer for permission to conduct an end of life activity; and - (b) the Chief Health Officer or the Deputy Chief Health Officer may, in writing, grant permission for an end of life activity which involves: - (i) the person experiencing end of life and two other people, where: - (A) any other person (or people) who ordinarily reside at the same premises as the person experiencing end of life; and - (B) any other person with whom the person experiencing end of life, or any person in subparagraph (A), is in an intimate personal relationship; and - (C) any infant under one year of age, may also participate without counting towards the two person limit or breaching the gathering restrictions; and - (ii) those people gathering indoors (including at a person's ordinary place of residence) or outdoors, subject to any time limit set for that activity; and - (c) in any case (other than at a person's ordinary place of residence), the total number of members of the public present at the same time in the space must not exceed the density quotient.
+- (8) The requirements for an end of life activity in Regional Victoria are that if at a person's ordinary place of residence, it involves no more than the person experiencing end of life and two other people, where: - (a) any other person (or people) who ordinarily reside at the same premises as the person experiencing end of life; and - (b) any other person with whom the person experiencing end of life, or any person in subparagraph (a), is in an intimate personal relationship; and - (c) any infant under one year of age, may also participate without counting towards the two person limit or breaching the gathering restrictions.

-PART 6 - OTHER PROVISIONS
+PART 5 - OTHER PROVISIONS

-- (1) If there is any inconsistency between Parts 2, 3, 4 and 5 of these directions and the Diagnosed Persons and Close Contacts Directions, Parts 2, 3, 4 and 5 of these directions are inoperative to the extent of any inconsistency. - (2) If there is any inconsistency between these directions and a direction or other requirement contained in a Direction and Detention Notice, these directions are inoperative to the extent of the inconsistency. - (3) If there is any inconsistency between these directions and a direction or other requirement contained in the Care Facilities Directions, these directions are inoperative to the extent of the inconsistency. - (4) Unless the context otherwise requires, a reference in any Directions currently in force, in any Direction and Detention Notice, or in any approved form under a Direction currently in force or a Direction and Detention Notice to: - (a) a Direction currently in force or these directions, or a defined term in a Direction currently in force or these directions, will be taken to mean that direction (and hence that defined term) as amended or replaced from time to time; or - (b) an earlier version of a particular Direction currently in force or these directions will be taken to be a reference to the current version of that particular direction.
+- (1) If there is any inconsistency between Parts 2, 3 and 4 of these directions and the Diagnosed Persons and Close Contacts Directions, Parts 2, 3 and 4 of these directions are inoperative to the extent of any inconsistency. - (2) If there is any inconsistency between these directions and a direction or other requirement contained in a Direction and Detention Notice, these directions are inoperative to the extent of the inconsistency. - (3) If there is any inconsistency between these directions and a direction or other requirement contained in the Care Facilities Directions, these directions are inoperative to the extent of the inconsistency.